 For more detailed instructions, go to their Nest Support page.
 For a more basic summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
-Nest recommends recharging and restarting your thermostat to resolve the problem and get it up and working again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not correctly charging the battery, or turning off completely.
+Nest recommends recharging and restarting your thermostat to fix the issue and get it up and working again.

 - the thermostat tells you the battery is low and it needs to shut down

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is black and unresponsive (you may also observe a blinking red or green light above the display)